 Best Memory Foam Mattresses of 2022

-Memory foam mattresses are known for support, pressure relief and body-hugging comfort, but which one will help you get your best night’s sleep?
-We’ve tested some of the best memory foam mattresses on the market and selected our top 10 list—best for side sleepers, hot sleepers, heavy people, and more.
+Memory foam mattresses are known for support, pressure relief, and body-hugging comfort, but which one will help you get your best night’s sleep?
+We’ve tested some of the best memory foam mattresses on the market and selected our top 10 list—best for side sleepers, hot sleepers, sleepers with lower back pain, and more.

 Find out how the contenders for best memory foam mattress performed in our 14-point testing process, pick up some tips in our buyer’s guide, and get one step closer to enjoying your best rest every night.

 By clicking on the product links in this article, Mattress Advisor may receive a commission fee at no cost to you, the reader.
 Read full disclosure statement.

 Our Picks for Best Memory Foam Mattress

 - Best Mattress for Hot Sleepers – GhostBed Luxe